-Should you switch to an Instagram creator profile?
+Wondering if you should switch to an Instagram creator profile?

-Instagram is currently rolling out new Creator Profiles, created specifically for their MVPs: Instagram influencers.
+In late-2018, Instagram announced that it was rolling out a new kind of Instagram account, created specifically for their MVPs: Instagram influencers and content creators.

-Instagram Creator profiles are similar to Instagram Business Profiles, offering exclusive features and analytics.
+Instagram creator profiles are similar to business profiles, offering users exclusive features, analytics, and more.

-What You Need to Know About the New Instagram Creator Profile
+What You Need to Know About Instagram’s Creator Profile

-By choosing the creator profile, users will have access to flexible profile controls, simplified messaging, and more growth tools:
+By switching to a creator profile, influencers and creators would get access to flexible profile controls, simplified messaging, and more growth tools.

 Instagram Creator Profile Feature #1: More Growth Tools

-One of the biggest concerns for Instagram influencers is taking back control of their reach – so it makes sense the new Instagram creator profiles are designed with analytics in mind.
+One of the biggest concerns for Instagram influencers is understanding their follower growth and trends on their account — so it makes sense that Instagram creator profiles are designed with analytics in mind.

-While many of these analytics are currently offered within the Instagram business profile, the new Creator Studio Dashboard will make it easier for users to access their metrics directly from their desktop.
+While many of these analytics are currently offered on Instagram business profiles, the Creator Studio dashboard makes it easier for users to access their metrics directly from their desktop.

-Instagram creator profile’s will also have access to follow/unfollow data, which will make it easier than ever for influencers to see exactly what content is resonating (or isn’t) with their followers.
+Instagram creator profiles also get access to daily follow/unfollow data, which will make it easier for influencers and creators to map new and existing content to net follower changes (and therefore see what’s resonating and what isn’t resonating with their followers).

 Previously, influencers looked outside the Instagram app for follow/unfollow data, until Instagram’s API changes disabled many third-party apps.